Styrle/Strength-formulas/README.md

 # Strength-formulas
-This is a project displaying the current popular strength calculations used today and the variations they can have.
+This is a project displaying the current popular strength calculations used today and the variations they have.